 An employee that switches from Local S7 to Local S6 to start the Basic or Advanced Program will be paid the wage rate on the Apprentice Wage Table in Article 19 Section 3 that is the closest to his/her current wage rate at the time of entry into the Program and shall progress in accordance with that table.

 Section 4 - Apprenticeship Program:

-The apprenticeship program will consist of two (2) - 4000 hour programs, Basic and Advanced.
-The Basic Program is a prerequisite for admission into the Advanced Program.
+The apprenticeship program will shall consist of two (2)-4000 hour programs, Basic and Advanced.
+The Basic Program is a prerequisite for admission into the Advanced Program. be an 8,000 hour program.